HSchwichtenberg/PackSourceCodeIntoZIP/README.md

-# Pack Source Code Into ZIP using a PowerShell Script registered as Windows Explorer command for directories
+# Pack Source Code into ZIP using a PowerShell Script registered as Windows Explorer command for directories

 Packs your Source Code into a ZIP <b>without</b> binaries and other artifacts!